Overview

 Many Farmers' Markets and Farms throughout Connecticut accept SNAP.
 You can buy locally grown fruits, vegetables and other items allowed by SNAP.

 Bring your EBT card to the table with the sign that says "SNAP/EBT accepted here" at participating Farmers' Markets and Farm Stands.
 The Market Manager will swipe your card for the amount that you want and give you Market Tokens that can be used at all the stands at that market.
-Some farmers markets will “double the value” of your SNAP money, meaning that for every $1 of SNAP money you have they will give you $2 to spend at the farmers market.
+Some farmers markets will “double the value” of your SNAP, meaning that for every $1 of SNAP benefits you have, they will give you $2 to spend at the farmers market.

 See list for participating CT Farmers markets and Farm Stands